rajayonin/srs-typst/src/defaults.typ

       make-field(
         "Verifiability",
         _scale-type,
-        [Ability to thest the vailidity of the requirement], ),
+        [Ability to test the vailidity of the requirement], ),
     ),
     classes: (